 Stayble utilizes two different modes of action of STA363 to be able to treat degenerative disc disease and disc herniation.

-The STA363 treatment is a world unique, patented innovation capable of alleviating the pain of patient’s suffering from both degenerative disc disease (DDD) and herniated discs (LDH).
+The STA363 treatment is a world unique, patented innovation capable of alleviating the pain of patient’s suffering from herniated discs (LDH).

 Instead of costly and time-consuming procedures, such as spinal fusions or long-term physiotherapy, STA363 is administered as a one-time injection.